-"Standing is a constitutional prerequisite to maintaining suit."
+"Standing is a constitutional prerequisite to [maintaining] suit."
 It is also an essential "component of subject matter jurisdiction."
+In Texas, the standing doctrine requires a concrete injury to the plaintiff and a real controversy between the parties that will be resolved by the court."
 A party has standing "when it is personally aggrieved, regardless of whether it is acting with legal authority; a party has capacity when it has the legal authority to act, regardless of whether it has a justiciable interest in the controversy."
-"To have standing a party must have suffered a threatened or actual injury."
-An opinion issued in a lawsuit where there is no standing (or where there is no case or controversy) is an advisory opinion, which Texas courts are prohibited from issuing.
+To have standing a party must have suffered a threatened